AP FACT CHECK: Are immigration raids result of Trump policy?

 TRUMP VS. OBAMA

 As a candidate, Donald Trump vowed to take a hard line on immigration.
 Five days after taking office, he signed a sweeping executive order that made clear that just about any immigrant living in the country illegally could be a priority for deportation, particularly those with outstanding deportation orders.
-The president's order also said enforcement priorities would include convicted criminals, immigrants who had been arrested for any criminal offense, those who committed fraud and anyone who may have committed a crime.
+The president's order also said enforcement priorities would include convicted criminals, immigrants who had been arrested for any criminal offense, those who committed fraud, and anyone who may have committed a crime.

 Under President Barack Obama, the government focused on immigrants in the country illegally who posed a threat to national security or public safety and recent border crossers.
-But despite the narrower focus, his administration deported hundreds of thousands of immigrants.
+But despite the narrower focus, more than 2 million people were deported during Obama's time in office, including a record of more than 409,000 people in 2012.
 At one point, he was dubbed the "Deporter in Chief" by his critics.

-More than 2 million people were deported during Obama's time in office, including a record of more than 409,000 people in 2012.
 The record was reached with the help of the Secure Communities program that helped the government identify immigrants in the country illegally who had been arrested.
 In the latter half of Obama's tenure, deportations plummeted to lows matching those of former President George W. Bush's term.

 ARE THE LATEST RAIDS A DIRECT RESULT OF TRUMP'S ORDER?

-It's not clear.
-Immigration officials described the action as similar to the "routine, targeted arrests" that agents carry out on a daily basis.
+David Marin, Immigration and Customs Enforcement's field office director for enforcement and removal operations in greater Los Angeles, said the agency carries out these operations two or three times a year in his region.
+He says the California operation was in the planning stages "before the administration came out with their current executive orders."

-But immigrant rights groups say this is different.
+But immigrant rights groups say the actions are harsher than in the past.

 Advocates began fielding calls Thursday from immigrants and their lawyers reporting raids at homes and businesses in the greater Los Angeles area.
-In one instance, agents showed up at the home of 50-year-old house painter named Manuel Mosqueda in the Los Angeles suburbs, looking to arrest an immigrant who wasn't there.
+In one instance, agents showed up at the home of a 50-year-old house painter named Manuel Mosqueda in the Los Angeles suburbs, looking to arrest an immigrant who wasn't there.
 In the process, they spoke with Mosqueda, arrested him and put him on a bus to Mexico — though lawyers were able to halt his deportation and bring him back.

 In all, Immigration and Customs Enforcement arrested about 160 people during a five-day sweep in Southern California aimed at immigrants with criminal histories and deportation orders, including a Salvadoran gang member wanted in his country and a Brazilian drug trafficker.
+Marin acknowledged that five of those arrested would not have met the Obama administration's enforcement priorities.

 The agency called it an "enforcement surge" that was no different than enforcement actions carried out in the past and said a "rash of recent reports about purported ICE checkpoints and random sweeps are false, dangerous, and irresponsible."
-In a statement, ICE said "officers frequently encounter additional suspects who may be in the United States in violation of the federal immigration laws.
+In a statement, the agency said "officers frequently encounter additional suspects who may be in the United States in violation of the federal immigration laws.
 Those persons will be evaluated on a case by case basis and, when appropriate, arrested by ICE."

-Advocates said the past administration would have not have taken such action.

 THE NEW NORMAL?